eevee/eev.ee/content/2016-05-29-perlin-noise.markdown

 ### Simplex noise

 In higher dimensions, even finding the noise for a single point requires a _lot_ of math.
-Even in 3-D, there are eight surrounding points: eight dot products, seven linear interpolations, three _smoothstep_s.
+Even in 3-D, there are eight surrounding points: eight dot products, seven linear interpolations, three rounds of _smoothstep_.

 [Simplex noise](https://en.wikipedia.org/wiki/Simplex_noise) is a variation that uses triangles rather than squares.
 In 3-D, that's a tetrahedron, which is only four points rather than eight.
 In 4-D it's five points rather than sixteen.